nguyen-vh/CPPChecker/README.md

 ## Download

-This program is designed to be dependency-free, meaning no third-party libraries are used.
-To use the code, include "iostream" and "sstream".
+This program is designed to be **dependency-free**, meaning no third-party libraries are used.
+To use the code, include "**iostream**" and "**sstream**".
 If there's an error, include "type_traits".
 You can easily copy and paste the code since the program runs on its own.

 ### Setup